intunist/english-labeling-guide/phone_BrE.md

 > <br>Note that most singers standardize to the southern dialect.
 Regardless the model will learn the original dialect.
 > <br>"I personally hate this but it works" - Heteric

+<sup>3</sup> Some Arpabet-based systems include [ix] to handle the i-shaped schwa.
+However it's common to use the [ih] symbol instead.
+[ix] often replaces [ih] and [eh] in short duration syllables, so the word "example" is most often [**ih** g z  ae m p ax l] when short and/or lax and [**eh** g z  ae m p ax l] when the first syllable has more stress applied.
+[ih] works perfectly well for AI-based singing synthesis and simplifies the labeling process as the __**vast mahority**__ of speakers cannot reliably identify [ix] and will always confuse it for another phoneme.

-<sup>3</sup> Some phonetic systems will also include [axr] as a label.
+<sup>4</sup> Some phonetic systems will also include [axr] as a label.
 This is entirely unnecessary and the [er] phoneme works flawlessly.

-<sup>4</sup> AuE is fully supported, however note there may be some confusion with multiple symbols covering the same phoneme.
+<sup>5</sup> AuE is fully supported, however note there may be some confusion with multiple symbols covering the same phoneme.
 This is because many sounds in AuE are realized as "long/short" versions of the same exact phoneme.
 Such as /a/ for strut and /aː/ for palm.
 You could potentially merge down these sounds, however at the moment it is suggested to not do this.
 This is both a "just in case" due to dialect variation and to allow AuE datasets to be compatible with BrE dictionaries and G2P while retaining correct pronunciations.

 ### Vowels - monophthongs (Northern - reduced):